jathavaan/k-ball/README.md

 container shared across the backend and then injecting them in individual services, handlers and resolvers reduces any unnecessary memory usage, this design pattern is also called **singleton-pattern**.

-## Football API

-For the project, we utilized [Football-API](https://www.api-football.com/) to retrieve data about K-League, the top-tier football league in South Korea.
-The entire team is currently on exchange in South Korea, and we wanted to create something inspired by the country.
-Additionally, the API provided a wealth of data that allowed us to build various functionalities around it, and its free, unlimited access made it a reasonable choice of API.
-Unfortunately, access restrictions to the API changed during the semester.
-To ensure we could complete planned functionality without paying for additional access, we had to hardcode player statistics into the database.
-This work is further explained in the * *Limitations** section of the documentation.

 ## Limitations

 One of the limitations we encountered during the project was the need to hardcode player statistics into the database.